 We now examine the performance of the online subspace estimation algorithm proposed in Section~\ref{online}.
 Let $n=40$ and $r=3$.
 Fig.~\ref{onebit_online} shows the NMSE of principal subspace estimation with respect to the number of bit measurements, where the result is averaged over $10$ Monte Carlo runs.
 Compared with Fig.~\ref{onebit_svd} (a), the estimation accuracy is comparable to that in a batch setting.

-In the sequel, we consider the problem of line spectrum estimation from its power spectral density, where we assume the covariance matrix $\bSigma$ is a low-rank Toeplitz PSD matrix.
-Let $n=40$ and $r=3$.
-By the Vandermonde decomposition lemma \cite{grenander1958toeplitz}, we write $\bSigma=\bV\bLambda \bV^H$, where $\bV\in\mathbb{C}^{n\times r}$ is a Vandermonde matrix composed of the frequencies in a set $\mathcal{F}$, and $\bLambda=\mbox{diag}(\sigma^2)$ is a diagonal matrix describing the variance of each frequency.

-At each new measurement, we first use the online subspace estimation algorithm proposed in Section~\ref{online} to estimate a principal subspace of rank ${r}_{\text{est}}=5$, then apply ESPRIT \cite{RoyKailathESPIRIT1989} to the reconstructed principal subspace to recover the set of frequencies.
-Fig.~\ref{onebit_doa} shows the estimation results for various parameter settings, where the estimates of frequency locations are plotted vertically at each new bit measurement.
-The color indicates the amplitudes of the estimated frequencies.
-Fig.~\ref{onebit_doa} (a) and (b) have the same frequency profile $\mathcal{F}$, with two close located frequencies separated by the Rayleigh limit.
-When all the frequencies have strong amplitudes, the frequencies can be accurately estimated as depicted in (a); when one of the close frequency is relatively weak, the algorithm requires more measurements to pick up the weak frequency and estimates it more poorly, as depicted in (b).
-Fig.~\ref{onebit_doa} (c) examines the case when all the frequencies are well separated, and one of them is weak.
-The algorithm picks up a weak frequency with a smaller number of measurements when the frequencies are well separated.
-Taking these together, it suggests that the number of bit measurements required to accurately estimate the frequencies depends on both the frequency separations and their amplitudes.
-It'll be interesting to rigorously quantify this and we leave this to future work.
+In the sequel, we apply the online estimator to the problem of line spectrum estimation, in a set up similar to Fig.~\ref{fig:low_rank}.
+Note here we do not exploit the additional Toeplitz structure of $\bSigma$.
+At each new binary measurement, we first use the online subspace estimation algorithm proposed in Section~\ref{online} to estimate a principal subspace of rank ${r}_{\text{est}}=5$, then apply ESPRIT \cite{RoyKailathESPIRIT1989} to recover the mode locations.
+Fig.~\ref{onebit_doa} shows the estimation results for various parameter settings, where the estimates of mode locations are plotted vertically at each new bit measurement.
+Fig.~\ref{onebit_doa} (a) and (b) have the same set of modes, with two close located frequencies separated by the Rayleigh limit, $1/n$.
+When all the modes have strong powers, the modes can be accurately estimated as depicted in (a); when one of the close modes is relatively weak, the algorithm requires more measurements to pick up the weak mode, as depicted in (b).
+Fig.~\ref{onebit_doa} (c) examines the case when all the modes are well separated, and one of them is weak.
+The algorithm picks up a weak mode with a smaller number of measurements when the modes are well separated.
+Taking these together, it suggests that the tracking performance depends on the eigengap and the conditioning number of the covariance matrix.